 Leadership in IT increasingly means voicing ethical principles to our institutions as the custodians of technology.
 This talk addresses that responsibility.

-We will discuss how small liberal arts colleges can leverage computing to contribute in significant and exciting ways to research, ncluding approaches to starting and scaling up a computing cluster.
+We will discuss how small liberal arts colleges can leverage computing to contribute in significant and exciting ways to research, including approaches to starting and scaling up a computing cluster.

 Led by ITS, the Innovative Learning Environments (ILE) Program is a campus-wide initiative to reimagine and modernize Trinity’s educational spaces through strategic technology upgrades, flexible design, and long-term planning.
 This session will explore the vision behind ILE and the steps being taken to create dynamic, student-centered classrooms that foster creativity, collaboration, and academic success.
 In partnership with Academic Affairs, Facilities, and faculty, the A/V, Instructional Design, and TSS teams are delivering standardized upgrades, a 10-year classroom technology forecast, and targeted faculty training to ensure sustainable, future-ready learning environments.